-In partnership with the Forum for International Tourism & the Environment (FITE), George Washington University’s Debate and Literary Society and the International Institute for Tourism Studies are hosting a competition requiring GWstudents to verbally defend their thoughts on the following question:
+In partnership with the Forum for International Tourism & the Environment (FITE), George Washington University’s Debate and Literary Society and the International Institute for Tourism Studies hosted a competition requiring GW students to verbally defend their thoughts on the following question:

 Should certification schemes aimed at the sustainable tourism industry be internationally regulated?

-Two winners will receive fully funded trips to Indonesia, March 8 to 13th to attend the 2017 FITE International Student Conference at the Bandung Tourism Institute, an event that brings together students, tourism professionals, researchers and educators.
+Two winners received fully funded trips to Indonesia, March 8 to 13th to attend the 2017 FITE International Student Conference at the Bandung Tourism Institute, an event that brings together students, tourism professionals, researchers and educators.

-Entries are due on Feb 6, 2017 and must be uploaded to the YouTube platform as instructed below.
+Entries were due on Feb 6, 2017 and must be uploaded to the YouTube platform as instructed below.

-In a second round of judging, students with the top ranked YouTube submissions will be asked to defend their videos before a panel of sustainable tourism experts and respond to twenty minutes of questions and discussion with the panel.
+In a second round of judging, students with the top ranked YouTube submissions were asked to defend their videos before a panel of sustainable tourism experts and respond to twenty minutes of questions and discussion with the panel.

-Students submissions will be judged based on the quality of their scholarship, defense of their positions, originality, creativity and presentation.
+Students submissions were judged based on the quality of their scholarship, defense of their positions, originality, creativity and presentation.
 In particular, students should clearly address the primary arguments in opposition to their position and directly address these issues in their speeches.

 Rules & Background

-The GWU FITE Competition is now open.
+The GWU FITE Competition is now closed.
 Students may submit their speeches at any time before February 6th, 2017.